 I hear this a lot – people go to Reddit and scroll the homepage without being logged in.
 And they. just. don’t. get. it.
 That’s because, when you’re not logged in, Reddit puts on its front page popular posts across the network; posts like adorable animals or hilarious fails.
 Not very appealing for serious marketers, right?
 But once you sign up and begin to follow topics of interest (like discussions about your brand, your competitors, industry news, etc.), it all begins to make sense.

-How to increase traffic to your website using Reddit
+Here’s how to use Reddit to increase traffic to your website

 Step 1: Posting